-Among the growing community there is debate on the importance of checking and maintaining pH.
+Among the growing community, there is debate on the importance of checking and maintaining pH.
 Here at Way to Grow, we urge you not to ignore the pH of your grow, whether your medium is soil or water.
 Determining the pH of your medium is essentially determining how available nutrients will be to your plants.
 Achieving the optimum pH for your plants will enable them to absorb nutrients more effectively.
-If your grow medium is outside of the plants preferred pH range, you will most likely see a poor yield and your plants may even struggle to survive.
+If your grow medium is outside of the plant's preferred pH range, you will most likely see a poor yield, and your plants may even struggle to survive.

 What if I Don’t Check pH?

 Many successful crops have been harvested without ever checking pH, but we don’t recommend going that route.
-Having an optimal pH will allow you plants to absorb maximum nutrients and, in turn, your plants will produce their very best.
+Having an optimal pH will allow your plants to absorb maximum nutrients and, in turn, your plants will produce their very best.

 Failure to check your pH can cause a variety of problems.
 You may be overfeeding your plants, and this could put your plants at risk for nutrient burn.
 You may also misdiagnose a problem as a nutrient deficiency, when in fact the problem is not the amount of nutrients, but the ability of the roots to absorb the nutrients.

-Remember, nutrients can be costly, and if you are overusing them to make up for unbalanced pH levels then you are basically throwing money down the drain.
+Remember, nutrients can be costly, and if you are overusing them to make up for unbalanced pH levels then you are throwing money down the drain.